 - Curriculum vitae or resume.

-- All undergraduate and graduate transcripts to date including current semester registration (photocopies permitted)
+- All undergraduate and graduate transcripts to date including current semester registration (unofficial copies permitted)

 - A “Statement of Purpose” of up to three pages, double-spaced which considers the relationship between the applicant’s graduate level study and intended personal and/or professional career goals.
-Each statement must begin with a 10-15 line abstract (included in the page limit) that explains in layman’s terms their degree program, with emphasis to its eventual intellectual impact on his/her respective field of study.
+Each statement must begin with a 10-15 line abstract (included in the page limit) that explains in layman’s terms the essence of the proposed topic of study or dissertation, the methodology of its treatment, and its anticipated impact on their field of study.

 - At least two (2) Letters of Recommendation from previous professors with whom the applicant has taken classes and/or has worked closely with.